mshepherd/body_wrap_filter/README.txt

 4 Check if the HTML filter is selected (*)
 5 Save the configuration

-(*) If you are also using the HTML filter, you should change the weight of this filter so that it is triggered after the HTML filter.
+(*) If you are also using the HTML filter, you should change the weight of the 'Wrap body field content' filter so that it is triggered after the HTML filter.
 Open the Rearrange tab to make this change.